Sew-Perfect Quilt Binding Tutorial

-Here are my favorite steps to bind a quilt.
-Through the years of teaching sewing and quilting, this is my go-to quilt binding method.
-In the past, it was tricky for me to join the beginning and ending of the quilt binding.
+Here are Nancy’s favorite steps to bind a quilt.
+Through the years of teaching sewing and quilting, this was her go-to quilt binding method.
+In the past, it was tricky for her to join the beginning and ending of the quilt binding.
 Not any more!
-I hope that you will enjoy this sewing tutorial on quilt binding.
+We hope that you’ll enjoy this sewing tutorial on quilt binding.

 Prepare binding strips.

 - Measure the length and width of your quilt.

 - Calculate the perimeter distance of your quilt by using this formula: width + width + length + length = perimeter.

 - Add 7″ to your perimeter calculation.